smartsheet-samples/docker-java-hello-world/Readme.md

 Let's assume we also want to run our Java class in a Java 9 environment to test it.
 We can easily take the same artifact (our HelloWorld.class file) that was compiled with Java 8u131 and run it in a Java 9 container.
+We use a different Dockerfile which specifies the Java 9 JVM as the base image.
+Then we build it and tag it so we have both the Java 8 and Java 9 images to run either.

 ```
 docker build -t hello-world:9b170 -f Dockerfile-9b170 .